AlphaKretin/colress-bot/README.md

 ![!fc output](/readme-images/fc.png)

 ### !weak
-Usage: `!weak [name]`
+Usage: `!weak [name|types]`

 The `!weak` command searches for a Pokémon by name and returns a list of the types it is weak to, it resists, and that it is immune to.
 When a type is displayed in **bold**, it indicates that both of a Pokémon's types are weak or resistant to the given type, amplifying the damage modifier.
+The command also accepts a list of types as input, for testing hypotheticals.

 As an example, `!weak mimikyu` returns the following output: